renovatebot/renovate/docs/usage/config-overview.md

 #### Presets handling

+If the inherited config has presets, then Renovate:

+1. Resolves the presets
-If presets are present in the inherited config, they will be resolved and added to the inherited config prior to being merged on top of global config.
+1. Adds the resolved presets to the inherited config
+1. Merges the presets on top of the global config

-Using `ignorePresets` in your repository config to ignore certain presets will not affect presets present in the inherited config, as inherited config is resolved before repository config.
+Using `ignorePresets` in your repository config to ignore certain presets will _not_ affect presets present in the inherited config.
+This is because inherited config is resolved _before_ the repository config.

 ### Repository config